-Oklahoma State University has announced the newest members of the Oklahoma State Scholars Society, the university’s prestigious scholar development program that offers major financial support and scholarly mentorship to top-performing in-state students.
+Oklahoma State University has named five new fellows of the Oklahoma State Scholars Society, the university’s prestigious scholar development program that offers major financial support and scholarly mentorship to Oklahoma’s top students.

 “Members of this society are some of Oklahoma’s best and brightest students,” said OSU President Burns Hargis.
 “They are Oklahoma’s next generation of leaders, innovators and visionaries.
 We are honored to extend this offer and have them join our university.”

-- Carinna Marling, Bartlesville High School, majoring in mechanical and aerospace engineering
+- William Miller, Norman North High School, mechanical and aerospace engineering

 Students met the following criteria for membership in the society: